New small regular graphs of given girth: the cage problem and beyond: Algorithms for generating regular graphs of given girth

 \paragraph*{Semi-edge constraints} For the lift to be interpretable as an undirected graph, the voltage for each dart corresponding with a semi-edge must be its own inverse.
 Moreover, these darts should not be assigned $0_\Gamma$ as this would result in a loop in the lift.
 This means a dart corresponding with a semi-edge should only be assigned group elements of order 2.
 If the chosen group $\Gamma$ has $\ell$ such elements, then each vertex of the base graph may have at most $\ell$ incident semi-edges to avoid using the same voltage multiple times.
 Combinations of base graphs and groups not adhering to this constraint can be safely skipped as any lift would contain parallel edges.

-\paragraph*{Spanning tree and cycles based on the spanning tree} As shown in Proposition~\ref{prop:tree}, without loss of generality we may pick any spanning tree $T$ and assign $0_\Gamma$ to the darts belonging to this tree.
+\paragraph*{Spanning tree and cycles based on the spanning tree} As stated in Proposition~\ref{prop:tree}, without loss of generality we may pick and fix any spanning tree $T$ and assign $0_\Gamma$ to the darts belonging to this tree.

 This can now be combined with Proposition~\ref{prop:walkgirth} to exclude specific voltages for the remaining darts not in $T$.
 Consider one such dart $d$ between two distinct vertices $u$ and $v$.
 Since $T$ is a spanning tree, there must be a path of some length $q$ in $T$ from $u$ to $v$.
-If this chosen dart is assigned voltage $a$, then the path followed by this dart is a closed, non-reversing walk of length $q+1$ with net voltage $a$.
-If $a^s = 0_\Gamma$, then this walk can be repeated $s$ times for a closed, non-reversing walk of length $(q+1)s$ with net voltage $0_\Gamma$.
+If this chosen dart is assigned voltage $a$, then the concatenation of the dart $d$ and the path in $T$ from $v$ to $u$ forms a closed, non-reversing walk of length $q+1$ with net voltage $a$.
+If $a^s = 0_\Gamma$, then the concatenation of this walk with itself $s$ times yields a closed, non-reversing walk of length $(q+1)s$ with net voltage $0_\Gamma$.
 As this would cause the existence of a cycle of length $(q+1)s$ in the lift, specific voltages for this dart can be excluded based on the girth lower bound to which the generated graphs should adhere.

 The above strategy can also be applied to darts belonging to loops.
-In that case, taking the dart $s$ times would result in a closed, non-reversing walk with net voltage $0_\Gamma$.
+In that case, the concatenation of the loop dart with itself $s$ times results in a closed, non-reversing walk of length $s$ with net voltage $0_\Gamma$, and therefore a cycle of length $s$ in the lift.

 If any of the strategies above show that a dart has no voltage that can yield a lift achieving the girth lower bound, then that entire combination of base graph and group can be skipped.